plesubc/presentation/html/Markdown/2022-11-22_Data_Integrity.md

 Note:
 Paul

 Everything we've just seen was carried out by a data checker, or an end-user.
-However, the people that originally crafted the data set almost certainly went through a similar process in the act of creating the data set.
+However, the people that originally crafted the data set almost certainly went through a similar process in the act of creating the data set itself.

-These days, no one works alone.
+These days, hardly anyone works alone.
 If there are changes to data sets (ie, a version 2), the people distributing the data set won't necessarily be the same people who made it in the first place.
 A tool like Damage allows them to easily document changes internally.

 But there's more.
 Creating a manifest file as part of the metadata allows *everyone* to document the provenance of the contents.
 If manifests specific to each data set are included with the data, everyone can confirm that the downloads match the originals.